tjoyner/ofvioletsandlicorice/chapter21.md

 Daniel would have preferred that Amalia take her share of the responsibility, and [felt bitter about temperaments that couldn't make concessions](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#amareggio).

-"There is responsibility and I feel it," he had responded to Amalia, "you didn't remove it simply by saying that it isn't there, or that it's yours alone..."
+"The responsibility is there and I feel it," he had responded to Amalia, "you didn't remove it from me simply by saying that it isn't there, or that it's yours alone..."

 She had smiled: "I know... [but you've got it if it ends well](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#macelhai).
 That's what I wanted to say."
 <!-- Page 141 -->

 Daniel knew that was what she meant, but it was the way things were being said that mattered.
 He remained silent.
-They were walking on the side of the road past *Tre Stelle*, towards the junction leading to Neive, it was mid-afternoon and the wind rose up from the valley floor, moistened by the Tanaro river.
+They were walking on the side of the road past *Tre Stelle*, towards the junction leading to Neive.
+It was mid-afternoon and the wind rose up from the valley floor, moistened by the Tanaro river.
 She had to contact Baravalle and propose a way out of the impasse.

 "Do you want to ruin your life?" he had asked.